jzmaddock/tanhsinh-test-cases/README.md

 This repository contains a long list of integrals expressed as C++ functions for testing automatic integrators: see tanh_sinh_test_cases.hpp.

-Integratin ranges and expected values are listed in tanh_sinh_test_cases.cpp.
+Integration ranges and expected values are listed in tanh_sinh_test_cases.cpp.

 Sample test driver is in tanh_sinh_test_errors.cpp and demonstrates testing the tanhsinh integrator from Boost.Math along side the `qthsh` routine from